hed-standard/hed-examples/docs/source/HowCanYouUseHed.md

 The [**HED online tools**](https://hedtools.ucsd.edu/hed) allow you to easily generate a template JSON sidecar to fill in.
 The [**BIDS annotation quickstart**](https://www.hed-resources.org/en/latest/BidsAnnotationQuickstart.html) walks through this process step-by-step.

-Method 2 is usually used for instrument-generated annotations or for manual processing (such as a user marking bad sections of the data or special features).
+Method 2 is usually used for instrument-generated annotations or for manual processing (such as users marking bad sections of the data or special features).
 In both cases the annotations are usually created using special-purpose tools.

 When using HED you must provide a HED schema version indicating the HED vocabulary